surfstudio/CoreEvents/README.md

 ### Description

-This event like Present, but emits all previous messages for new listner
+This event is like the Present, but emits all previous messages for a new listener

 ### Types